JasonZell/Document-Analyzer/README.md

 # Document-Analyzer
 Document Analyzer is a program that reads in a text document and analyze the occurrence of words in the document.

+The user can choose to save the detailed report as text document or display it within the program.